 Welcome to the John L. Grove College of Business!

-As a student in the Grove College of Business, you have the opportunity to explore at least one of twelve majors:
+As a student in the Grove College of Business, you have the opportunity to explore at least one of eleven majors:

 During the first semester as a student in the College of Business, you will take BSN 101– Foundations of Business Administration.
 This 2 credit course is required of all CoB majors!
 Upon completion of BSN 101 students will have developed their academic plan as well as have gained an understanding of the CoB, professional organizations, the Business Internship Program (BIP) and other CoB connections and university resources and opportunities.